 "Therefore, while we wait for confirmation of our funding allocation, we would like to hear from our residents and businesses about their priorities for the year ahead.”

 The council is inviting views via a consultation that will run from 10 October to 20 November.
 It asks six questions about council services and ideas for making savings.

-Printed copies are available in council customer service points or by contacting the council at email@example.com or on 01546 604171.
+The consultation will be available on www.argyll-bute.gov.uk and printed copies will be available in council customer service points or by contacting the council at firstname.lastname@example.org or calling 01546 604323.